Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 - You may have to URL encode special characters in the names of event types, event properties, and user properties.
 For example, encode `Play Song` as `Play%20Song`.
 Use the [W3Schools encoding reference](http://www.w3schools.com/tags/ref_urlencode.asp) for help.
 - Some examples in this article use backslash syntax to escape characters when using cURL.
 If you aren't using cURL, then don't encode your request with backslash escape characters.
-- The Dashboard REST API is based on your project's time zone in Amplitude.
+- The Dashboard REST API time zone is the same as your Amplitude project's time zone.

 ### Rate limits